HIV/AIDS Continuing Education for Health Professionals

 List of all state-approved HIV/AIDS courses (pdf, 1.3MB)

-Please consider the environment before printing this 15 plus-page list.
+Please consider the environment before printing this multi-paged list.

 ||State Requirements - Background

 To be licensed in Kentucky, most health professionals are required to receive specific continuing education on HIV/AIDS.
 All applicants for initial licensure must receive two hours of HIV/AIDS education approved by the Cabinet for Health and Family Services or the licensing board or certifying body (a link to the current course list is provided in the next box below).
 Applicants for licensure or certification renewal on active status must receive training at least once every 10 years thereafter, unless the licensing board or certifying entity requires more frequent completion under administrative regulations.

 The Cabinet for Health and Family Services is responsible for reviewing and approving courses and professional school curricula that meet the specific requirements of Kentucky's statutes.

 KRS Chapter 214.610 (pdf, 8k) - Educational course to be completed by health care workers and social workers.